kruize/autotune/README.md

 ## How Kruize Works

 Kruize connects to your monitoring stack (such as Prometheus or Thanos) and analyzes historical workload resource usage to generate actionable right-sizing recommendations.
-By continuously observing real usage patterns, it identifies over- and under-provisioned resources and suggests optimal values to improve performance while reducing costs.
+By continuously observing real usage patterns, it identifies over- and under-provisioned resources and provides right-sizing recommendations — improving performance for under-provisioned workloads and reducing costs for over-provisioned ones.

 Recommendations are generated for: